wmeints/ml-quickstart-guide/slides/hour-03/slides.md

 ## What is pandas?

 * Introduces the concept of a dataframe
-* Used to work with tables that contain more than numbers
+* Similar to a table where you store multiple rows
-* Offers a wide range of operations to work with datasets
+* Each column can have a different type

 ---